justinhchae/pd-helper/README.md

 Ending with 65.33 MB memory.
 ```

-## Maker
+## Generating a Randomly Imperfect DataFrame with Maker

- Maker provides a class to generate a table of made-up records.
+ Maker provides a class, MakeData(), to generate a table of made-up records.
  Each row is an event where an item was retrieved.
  Options to make the table imperfectly random in various ways.
  Sample table below: